gotoConversion/goto_conversion/README.md

 # Experiment Results

 The Brier Score is essentially the mean squared error of the probabilities relative to the ground truth.
 The experiment results table below is based on the same ~200,000 football matches' gambling odds (home win, draw or away win) across 12 different bookmakers. `goto_conversion` outperforms all other conversion methods for all 12 bookmakers under the Brier Score.
-7 out of the 12 are significant outperformances and 5 out of 12 are insignificant outperformances likely due to a lack of sample size.
+7 out of the 12 are significant outperformances and 5 out of 12 are insignificant outperformances.
+The latter is likely due to a lack of sample size.

 ![alt text](https://github.com/gotoConversion/goto_conversion/blob/main/FballExperiment.png?raw=true)